Click here to download the Definitive Guide to Keyword Organization in PDF format.

 1. Keyword Research

 Before you can organize, you need to start with keywords!
 There are subscription-based keyword research services available.
-But you can also get valuable research data with the Google Keyword Tool (free) or WordStream’s Free Keyword Tool to start compiling a database of relevant keywords:
+But you can also get valuable research data with the Google Keyword Planner (free) or WordStream’s Free Keyword Tool to start compiling a database of relevant keywords:

 2. Keyword Organization

 With a list of keywords in hand, the real work begins.
 Search volume, keyword length and keyword frequency all play a role in how to organize your list of keywords.
 Keyword grouping, or the process of organizing keywords into closely related groups, is an important part of both organic and paid search marketing.
 To learn everything you need to know about the process, check out this article.

 3. Best of Both Worlds